Matthew-Packham/TicTacToe/README.md

 ## Usage
 In game_class.py file there are two options.
 Either play a single game or iterate over a number of games.

-To play againest computer just uncomment the str and choose your players (be sure to comment option 2).
+To play against computer just uncomment the str (at bottom of code) and choose your players (be sure to comment option 2).

 run
 ```sh